jehiah/nsqauth-contrib/README.md

 Useful companion apps for when using nsq with auth enabled

-## nsqdstatsfilter
+## nsqauthfilter

-Filter nsqd's /stats call to only the topics and channels you have access to.
+Filter a cluster of nsqd's `/stats` call to only the topics and channels you have access to.

+- `/topic_stats?topic=...&secret=...`

+Filter a nsqlookupd's `/lookup` call to return only topics you have access to

+- `/lookup?topic=...&secret=....`

+To filter a full nsqd hosts `/stats` call to only the topics and channels you have access to

 - `/stats?secret=...`

-Typical usage will be to run infront of a local nsqd
+Typical usage will be to run in front of a lookupd based cluster of nsqds

-    python nsqstatsfilter.py \
+    python nsqauthfilter.py \
        --auth-address=127.0.0.1:4181 \
-       --nsqd-http-address=127.0.0.1:4151 \
+       --lookupd-http-address=127.0.0.1:4161 \
        --http-address=0.0.0.0:4182

 ## pynsqauthd